Jim Owens and Carolyn Balzar

 Motor Sports

-I am a big fan of auto and motorcycle racing with a special affinity for open wheel dirt track racing.
+I am a avid fan of auto and motorcycle racing with a special affinity for open wheel dirt track racing (both cars and motorcycles).
 The links below will take you to some of my favorite racing sites.

-F1 Net Great source of information, photos, etc. regarding Grand Prix racing
+F1 Great source of information, photos, etc. regarding Formula 1 Grand Prix racing

 AMA Pro Racing Front stretch at about 110 and throw it sideways on dirt!
 Huge fun!